Spitting Up in Babies

 When Will the Baby Stop Spitting Up?

-You may try following tips to reduce spit up:
+You may try the following tips to reduce spit-up:

-- Do Not Shake: Do not shake or jostle baby much after feeding.
+Do not shake or jostle the baby much after feeding.
 Keep the baby steady and in an upright position for some time after feeding.

-- Choose a Correct Nipple For Bottle Feeds: If you are feeding your baby from a bottle, make sure the hole of the nipple is neither too small nor too big.
-The smaller hole may irritate the baby, and the baby may swallow more air, on the other hand, the bigger hole may lead to gaggling and gulping.
+If you are feeding your baby from a bottle, make sure the hole of the nipple is neither too small nor too big.
+The smaller hole may irritate the baby, and the baby may swallow more air.
+On the other hand, the bigger hole may lead to gaggling and gulping.

-- Elevate Your Baby’s Head While Sleeping: If your baby spits up in sleep, you may elevate your baby’s head while sleeping.
+If your baby spits up in sleep, you may elevate your baby’s head while sleeping.
 You may use a foam wedge under the mattress or use some block to elevate one side of the crib.
-You should not pillow to elevate the head of the baby as it can be extremely unsafe for the baby (using pillow may cause SIDS).
+You should not pillow to elevate the head of the baby as it can be extremely unsafe for the baby (using a pillow may cause SIDS).

 When Can Spitting Up Be a Sign of a Problem?

 Normal spitting up in infants is usually not a matter of great concern.
 However, the following cases of spitting can be a cause of concern or can be a sign of a problem:

 - If your baby spits up blood or green fluid, this can be a sign of a serious problem.